Меню:

 Boost.Test also provides specialized checkers for comparison of collections (BOOST_<level>_EQUAL_COLLECTION), and bitwise comparison (BOOST_<level>_BITWISE_EQUAL).

-In some situations, you need to check, does your code throws exception or not.
-To check, that your code isn't throw exception, you can use BOOST_<level>_NO_THROW macro, that receives expression, that will evaluated, and if exception is thrown, it will perform corresponding action, depending on level.
-To check, that your code throws given exception, you can use the BOOST_<level>_THROW macro, that will evaluate expression (first argument), and check, does it throws exception, and correct type of this exception (exception's type is passed as second argument).
-And the third macros is BOOST_<level>_EXCEPTION that allows to check, is your code throws exception, but also allows to provide additional checker, that will check data inside exception object, and return true or false.
+In some situations, you need to check whenever your code throws an exception or not.
+To check that your code doesn't throw exception, you can use BOOST_<level>_NO_THROW macro, that receives expression, that will be evaluated, and if exception is thrown, it will perform corresponding action, depending on level.
+To check, that your code throws given exception, you can use the BOOST_<level>_THROW macro, that will evaluate expression (first argument), and check, does it throws exception, and does it have correct type (exception's type is passed as second argument).
+The third macros is BOOST_<level>_EXCEPTION that allows to check, does your code throws exception, but also allows to provide additional checker, that will check data inside exception object, and return true or false.

 In some cases, it could be also useful to get checkpoints, where test case was in normal state.
 Boost.Test provides 2 macros for this task: